Rushikeshvmane/Walmart-sales-analysis-/README.md

 ## Code

-For the rest of the code, check the [SQL_queries] file
+For the rest of the code, check the [Walmart SQL_queries] file

 ```sql
 -- Create database